 - Details of how much you pay for childcare if you’re applying for help with childcare costs

 You also must verify your identity online with proof of identity, for example your: driving licence, passport, debit or credit card.
-You do not need to call DWP to arrange an appointment and you shouldn’t attend the jobcentre unless directed to do so for an exceptional purpose.
 DWP will never text or email asking for personal information or bank details.

 If you cannot use digital services at all, Universal Credit applications can still be made over the phone via the Universal Credit helpline: 0800 328 5644.

-It can take up to five weeks to receive the first payment, so apply sooner rather than later.
+It may take up to five weeks to receive the first payment, so apply sooner rather than later.
 Universal Credit is paid once a month.